When You’re Worried About a Veteran or First Responder You Love

 - Statements like “I’m fine,” “Just leave me alone,” or “You wouldn’t understand”

-They are maladaptive survival responses that once kept them alive.
+These behaviors are not character flaws — they are survival responses that once kept them alive.

 Why This Happens